Stefan Wyszyński

-The case for his beatification and canonization opened in 1989 (he had the title of Servant of God when the cause commenced) and has many proponents in the Vatican and in his native Poland, where he is well known for his stands against both National Socialism and Communism, and because of his connections to Pope John Paul II (he played a key role in urging Cardinal Wojtyła to accept his election as pope).
-Pope Francis named him as Venerable on 18 December 2017 upon confirming his heroic virtue.
-He was scheduled to be beatified in Warsaw on 7 June 2020 but the beatification was delayed because of the COVID-19 pandemic.
-It was rescheduled and celebrated on 12 September 2021.
+The case for Wyszyński's canonization was opened in 1989.
+He is well known for his stands against both Nazism and Communism, and because of his connections to Pope John Paul II; he played a key role in urging Wojtyła to accept being elected as pope.
+Pope Francis beatified Wyszyński on 12 September 2021.

-To many he was the unquestionable spiritual leader of the Polish nation, in opposition to the totalitarian communist government.
-He is also credited for the survival of Polish Christianity in the face of its repression and persecution during the reign of the 1945–1989 Communist regime.
+To many, Wyszyński was the unquestionable spiritual leader of the Polish nation, credited with the survival of Polish Christianity in the face of repression and persecution during the 1945–1989 Communist regime.
 He himself was imprisoned for three years, and is considered by many to be one of Poland's national heroes.

 Early life and ordination

 Wyszyński was born in the village of Zuzela in eastern Mazovia on the Bug River.
 During the Partitions of Poland, this area was part of the Russian Empire (more specifically, Congress Poland) until the end of the First World War.
 The Wyszyński family counted itself among the nobility of Poland (the szlachta), with the coat of arms of Trzywdar and the title of baron, although it was not materially well off.

 Wyszyński's mother died when he was nine.
 In 1912, his father sent him to Warsaw.
 In the years 1914–1916 Stefan attended the high-school in Łomża.
 The following year he enrolled in the seminary in Włocławek, and on his 23rd birthday (3 August 1924), after being hospitalised with a serious illness, he received his priestly ordination from Bishop Wojciech Stanisław Owczarek.